Ravens hold on for 30-28 win over depleted Eagles

 Philadelphia’s defense forced a punt and got the ball with a chance to tie.
 A 49-yard pass interference penalty on Marcus Peters against Fulgham put the ball at the Ravens 22.
 Wentz scored a few plays later, but couldn’t get in the end zone to tie it on the conversion.

+“(Judon) and LJ were right where they’re supposed to be,” Harbaugh said on that 2-point stop.

-Down 17-0, the Eagles scored on their second play of the second half when Miles Sanders ran 74 yards, fumbled and Arcega-Whiteside recovered it in the end zone.
+Down 17-0, the Eagles scored on their second play of the second half when Sanders ran 74 yards, fumbled and Arcega-Whiteside recovered it in the end zone.
 Jalen Hurts was stopped on a 2-point conversion.

 Jackson answered with a 37-yard TD run up the middle on the next possession, extending Baltimore’s lead to 24-6.